http://restsql.org

 Deployment Modes

-restSQL may be deployed in two modes:
+restSQL may be deployed in three modes:

-1. WAR - web application
+2. WAR - web application

 Clients use an HTTP service (web app) directly

-2. JAR - java library
+3. JAR - java library

 Clients use your service which uses the restSQL Java API